androwis/masters-thesis/readme.md

 Latex is annoying.
 To fix it, see what horrors I had to perform in the Makefile.

-To compile this (assuming you have pdflatex on your system):
+To compile this:

     $ make

-Then look at the pdf.
+The pdf should pop out.
 It should be somewhat pretty.